Borders Railway: Timetabling

 Monday to Saturday services are half-hourly in each direction until 20:00, with an hourly service provided after 20:00 and on Sundays.
 The first weekday service departs at 05:20 from Tweedbank with the last service leaving Edinburgh at 23:54.
 Departure times from Edinburgh are usually at 24 and 54 minutes past the hour, while from Tweedbank trains depart at 28 and 58 minutes past the hour; individual timings may vary by a minute or so.
 The trains starting close to on the hour do not call at Stow except in the peaks and evenings; the Sunday service stops at Stow.
 Most services operate between Edinburgh and Tweedbank except for a few morning peak services that continue to Glenrothes with Thornton via the Fife Circle Line and a few evening peak services that originate at Glenrothes with Thornton.

 According to the Scottish transport minister Keith Brown, the timetable allows charter train promoters to run special excursion services within the hourly evening and Sunday services.
 Trains with 10:54, 12:54 and 14:24 departures from Edinburgh and 11:59, 13:59 and 15:28 departures from Tweedbank may be affected by scheduled steam trains.

 From March 2020, the service was reduced to one train per hour as a result of the COVID-19 pandemic.
-The half-hourly service is expected to return in May 2022.
+The half-hourly service was restored in May 2022.
+As of the December 2024 timtetable, there are two trains per hour on weekdays and Saturdays, and one per hour on Sundays.
+The rush-hour service to and from Fife no longer runs.

 Rolling stock

-Class 158 DMUs are used on the line, one of the class 170 trains bear the special livery advertising the tourist attractions of the Borders.
+Class 158 DMUs were initially used on the line with Class 170s becoming the primary unit on the line from 2018.
+The latter operate a new 3-coach hourly service to Fife.

 Network Rail indicated that three-car trains run initially, with the possibility of six-car formations using Class 170s cascaded from the Glasgow to Edinburgh via Falkirk Line once that route has been electrified.
 When, in 2013, vacancies were published for 18 trainee train driver positions at the planned Tweedbank depot, interest was substantial with 2,229 applications made for the posts.

-From 2018, Class 170s will become the primary unit on the line.
-These will operate a new 3-coach hourly service to Fife.
+Upon the line's opening, one Class 170 unit bore a special livery advertising the tourist attractions of the Borders.